MJK618/Courses/NPTEL | Swayam/Programming in Java/README.md

 Week 12:  Interface and Packages for Software Development

 ### BOOKS AND REFERENCES
-1.Java: The Complete Reference Hebert Schildt, Mc Graw Hill
+ 1. Java: The Complete Reference Hebert Schildt, Mc Graw Hill

  2. Object-Oriented Programming with C++ and Java Debasis Samanta, Prentice Hall India.